table of contents

 - Do weight loss pills replace diet and exercise?

-Having obesity is more than just not fitting into your clothes; it is a chronic medical condition that affects many people worldwide.
-In the United States, more than 73% of adults over the age of 20 have measurements in the overweight or obese range—that’s more than two out of every three adults (Fryar, 2020).
+Contrary to what popular culture might teach you, you cannot identify obesity in yourself or others simply by observation–obesity is a chronic medical condition that affects millions of people worldwide.
+And while BMI is not the be-all and end-all assessment of obesity (it’s not without its problems), more than 73% of adults over the age of 20 have measurements in the overweight or obese range in the United States—that’s more than two out of every three adults.
 For some people, diet and exercise are not enough.
-Read on to learn more about FDA-approved weight loss pills and medications that can help you lose weight and keep it off.
+Continue reading to learn more about FDA-approved weight loss pills and medications that can help you lose weight and keep it off in a safe way.

 What are weight loss pills?